On the $q$-Enumeration of Barely Set-Valued Tableaux and Plane Partitions: Distributions on order ideals

 Define the distribution $\mulin{q} \colon \J(P)\to \R$ by

 for all $I\in \J(P)$, where

 for all $T \in \Lin(P)$ and $i=0,1,\ldots,n$.

+\begin{remark} The definitions of $\vartheta(T,i)$ and $\vartheta_m(T,i)$ are quite similar.
+This is not a coincidence, as we will see in Corollary \ref{cor:dist_rpp_lim}.

-We reiterate that the exponent of $q$ in $\wt(T,i)$ is almost the comajor index of $T$ plus the number of $j \in \Des(T)$ with $j < i$, except that we always treat $i$ as a descent.
-This will serve as motivation for the definition of the barely set-valued comajor index for barely set-valued linear extensions used in \cref{cor:bsv_lin_expectation}.
+Additionally, notice again that the exponent of $q$ in $\wt(T,i)$ is almost the comajor index of $T$ plus the number of $j \in \Des(T)$ with $j < i$, except that we always treat $i$ as a descent.
+This will serve as motivation for the definition of the barely set-valued comajor index for barely set-valued linear extensions used in \cref{cor:bsv_lin_expectation}. \end{remark}